brandonyazdi/pw-trade-and-war/README.md

 # pw-merchantalyze
-Probably will be actually usable by late December.
+Probably will be actually usable by late January.

 Author: Brandon Yazdi